 What was most striking was the amount of freedom he (Malick) gave us, in every sense.
 In the sense of time; like we often had thirty minute takes…In the sense of place: those farms in the mountains were a playground for us.
 We could run about and the camera would just follow us.
 There were no cables.
 There was no lighting.
 There was so much space to be free that I could also contribute to the story.
 In the end, a lot of scenes you see are scenes we improvised and Terry was very welcoming to that.
 That was the most unusual thing and the most wonderful!Valerie Pachner, actor, A Hidden Life

-Best TIFF honesty: The always sexy Antonio Banderas kissing his friend of four decades, Pedro Almodovar, on stage as the two reminisced about how Banderas was discovered by Almodovar, and gave him his first film role in the cult film Labyrinths of Passion, a comedy about a nymphomania pop singer who falls in love with a gay Middle Eastern prince.
+Best TIFF honesty: The always sexy Antonio Banderas kissing his friend of four decades, Pedro Almodovar, on stage as the two reminisced about how Almodovar discovered Banderas and gave him his first film role in the cult film Labyrinths of Passion, a comedy about a nymphomania pop singer who falls in love with a gay Middle Eastern prince.

 I got into movies with my balls.Antonio Banderas, actor, Pain and Glory

 That’s it from TIFF for me this year.
-Go see these movies if you can and see them on the biggest screen possible.
+See these movies, if possible, on a giant screen.

 Nothing can replace the experience of sitting in a darkened theater, sharing an intimate film with a group of perfect strangers.
 In a theater, you’re vulnerable — you’re there, and it’s happening in front of you.
 It also gives you the opportunity to give things a chance.
 Some of my favourite movies, maybe you don’t know right away what you think.
 Then, when you come to it, you love it that much more.
 Because, in a way, you found it.Noah Baumback, director, Marriage Story